UPDATE: I recently flew alone with my 4 month old baby girl, Mila. I learned a few new tricks that worked really well! (Tip #16!)

 Max has been on 3 plane trips so far (Dominican Republic, to Salt Lake City, Atlanta) for a grand total of 10 plane rides!
 He’s got a few more planed this summer too.
 I’m kind of a baby plane riding pro these days!
 If you are traveling with a baby by yourself, my number one tip is to wear that baby (see #7)!

-1. Dog bags: They are the perfect size for dirty clothes and diapers and whatever else the babe gets dirty!
-You could use zip lock bags or plastic grocery bags too, just make sure you have some kind of container with you to hold dirty stuff!
+A weird first tip on the list, no?
+Dog bags are the perfect size for dirty clothes and diapers and whatever else the babe gets dirty!
+If you don’t have a dog at home, zip lock bags work just as well.
 You can get 270 dog bags on Amazon for 12 bucks (that’s 2 cents a bag)!

 …unless the babe is asleep, I don’t wake up sleeping babies for anything less than a fire, ha!
 Pacifier or bottle works too.
 I’ve heard that the sucking helps their ears with the altitude.
 True?
 Who knows?
 But, nursing always seems to make Max happy!

 On our first plane trip, Max had an incident before we even boarded the first flight!
 I was so thankful I threw in 2 extra outfits!
-Plus the outfits are so tiny it doesn’t take up much space.
+Plus the outfits are so tiny, they don’t take up much space.

 If your bottles are over 3 oz, they have to test each bottle which wastes time at security.

 Oh heck just bring like 20!
 I had a diaper shortage on our way home.
 It’s stressful, y’all.
 Don’t do it.
-And dont forget the wipes!
+And don’t forget the wipes!

 UPDATE: Maxwell always preferred to face outwards, but Mila loves to be perched right up on my chest like a little koala bear (thus our mother/ daughter Halloween costume).
 So, with her I use a K’tan carrier.
 I love it.
 It’s a soft, comfortable, cotton material, and (after take off) you can put baby back in the wrap and (possibly) have a hands free sleeping baby situation on the airplane.
 It is much more difficult to sit comfortably in the Baby Bjorn.
 Also, I do not suggest using a Moby wrap or any other wrap that is a single piece of fabric for traveling.
 It will inevitably end up dangling on the ground of the airplane bathroom and totally gross you out.
 The K’tan is much easier for travel because of how it is made.
 (I don’t use the “seat belt” that comes with the K’tan for travel.)

 It is greatness if you can get this!
 And they will happily give it to you if it is available.
 Whatever you do, avoid the middle seat!
 It’s super not fun with a baby in your lap.

-We use this one): You can use it in the airport to take baby out of the back pack and lay him on the floor.
+We use this one.
+You can use it in the airport to take baby out of the back pack and lay him on the floor.
 It’s also perfect for public bathrooms.
 Here we are stretching out on the airport floor.

 If at all possible, make sure that your freezer pack is frozen, if it is not frozen it makes it more difficult to get through security.
-They claim it’s liquid and then have to do test on it.
-If it is not frozen, consider checking the freezer pack and milk!
+They claim it’s liquid and then have to test it.
+If breast milk is not frozen, consider checking the freezer pack and milk.

 Nursing tanks just make breast feeding that much easier.
 I did one plane trip with a nursing bra and a button down shirt and it was way more work.
-Cuter outfit, but way more work!
+Cuter outfit, but way more work.
 And the skinny jeans or leggings (with stretch) are to ensure a cleaner bathroom trip for you, ha!
 That way your pant legs don’t drag on the bathroom floor.
-You’re welcome!
 The scarf is to cover the boob when breast feeding or use to wrap baby if he is cold.
 I did a post pre baby about what to wear on an airplane, and this outfit still works great if you switch out the cozy t-shirt for a nursing tank!